 Management have conducted an analysis of the sensitivity of the impairment test to reasonably possible changes in the key assumptions used to determine the recoverable amount of the CGU.
-This sensitivity analysis highlights that the recoverable amount is sensitive to the achievement of short term EBITDA and that achievement of 95% of FY2021 EBITDA would reduce the headroom in the CGU to nil but would not result in an impairment charge.
+This sensitivity analysis highlights that the recoverable amount is sensitive to the achievement of short term EBITDA and a decline of 2% of the EBITDA to terminal year for each year would reduce the headroom in the CGU to nil but would not result in an impairment charge.